Dre Campbell Farm

 Plants for Wasps

-Wasps are often thought of as pests, but many species are actually beneficial insects that prey on common garden pests.
+They prey on common garden pests.
 Plants that attract wasps will welcome these natural predators into your garden.

 Plants for Praying Mantis

 There are also other clever ways to attract these helpful predators.
-You can also plant flowers and herbs that will bring in their favorite foods—other insects!
+You can also plant flowers and herbs that bring in their favorite foods—other insects!

 Plants for Soldier Beetles